ksubramanian9/portfolio_management/docs/requirements/portfolio_management_service_specs.md

 # Portfolio Management Service Specification

 The Portfolio Management Service is a core microservice in the Investment Portfolio Manager application, responsible for managing portfolios within the Portfolio Management bounded context.
 It handles the creation, updating, and tracking of portfolios, including asset allocations and total valuation, ensuring alignment with the domain model and ubiquitous language (see `ubiquitous_language.md`).
-Built using Scala with Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and Functional Programming (FP) principles, the service leverages Akka for HTTP APIs and event processing, Slick for PostgreSQL persistence, and Apache Kafka for event-driven communication.
+Built using **Java** with Spring Boot, following Domain-Driven Design (DDD) and Event-Driven Architecture (EDA) principles, the service leverages Spring WebFlux for HTTP APIs and reactive event processing, Spring Data JPA for PostgreSQL persistence, and Apache Kafka for event-driven communication.
 It integrates with other microservices (e.g., Transaction Management, Asset Management) to support real-time updates, regulatory compliance (e.g., GDPR, MiFID II), and non-functional requirements like scalability, reliability, and performance.

 ## Responsibilities
 - **Portfolio Management**: